Birthright Citizenship: The 14th Amendment Does Not Apply to Illegal Aliens

 Birthright Citizenship and the 14th Amendment

-In 1898, the Supreme Court the 14th Amendment’s citizenship clause in United States v.
+In 1898, the Supreme Court addressed the 14th Amendment’s citizenship clause in United States v.
 Wong Kim Ark.
 Wong Kim Ark’s parents were Chinese citizens doing business in America.
 The government gave them permission to reside lawfully and permanently in the U.S.

 Because Wong Kim Ark’s parents were legally domiciled in America, the Supreme Court held that their child was entitled to American citizenship when he was born.
 That holding is consistent with Calvin’s Case and does not create a precedent for citizenship by illegal aliens exercising a veto over American laws.